Mohdmaazekram/Email-automation/README.md

 # Automated Weekly Email Report for Product Descriptions

-**Project Summary:** Automated Weekly Email Report for Product Data.
+**Project Summary :** Automated Weekly Email Report for Product Data.

 The goal of this project is to develop a Python script that automatically generates and sends a weekly email report to the relevant department.
 This report will detail important product data, ensuring the department stays updated on key metrics and trends.